aislabunimi/ROS2-Teleop-WebRTC-Web-App/README.md

 ![Diagram](/diagram.png)

 ## ROS Technologies
-For interacting with the ROS system the user uses only Rclnodejs by Robot Web Tools.
+For interacting with the ROS system the user uses only [rclnodejs](https://github.com/RobotWebTools/rclnodejs) by Robot Web Tools .
 ROSbridge was not used because of two reasons:
 - It is hard to test the security of that tool (see also [this](https://github.com/RobotWebTools/rosbridge_suite/issues/570))
 - With ROSbridge the client has full access of the robot (via Javascript).